Welcome To Buffalo Gurdwara Sahib

-We plan to tentatively resume modified Sunday services (ONLY) starting July 12.
 To comply with NY state guidelines and for the safety of our members, we will limit the congregation to 40 to 50 members based on the occupancy of the Main Hall.
 Sangat members must call Bhai Sujan Singh latest by Friday to confirm their names along with total family members @ 716 348 0596

 Sunday Divan ONLY Schedule

 - 10:00 am – 11:30 am Sukhmani Sahib / Nitnem Paath by Sangat on ZOOM

 - 11:30 am – 12:00 pm Kirtan by Sangat on ZOOM

 - 12:00 pm – 12:45 pm Kirtan by Bhai Sahib at Gurdwara (on ZOOM as well)

 - 12:45 pm – 1:00 pm – Ardas / Hukamnama by Bhai Sahib at Gurdwara (on ZOOM as well)

 Please carefully read these guidelines and additional information listed below:

 - Face mask is compulsory for everyone over the age of 4 years, while on Gurdwara Sahib premises